List of tallest buildings in Oklahoma City: Tallest buildings

-This list ranks Oklahoma City skyscrapers that stand at least 61 m tall, based on standard convert measurement; this includes spires and architectural details but does not include antenna masts.
-The "Year" column indicates the year in which a building was completed.
+This list ranks completed buildings in Oklahoma City that stand at least 200 ft (61 m) tall as of 2026, based on standard height measurement.
+This includes spires and architectural details but does not include antenna masts.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.